thereturn932/Vieaura/README.md

 ### VIEAURA Challenge

 This projects puts requested amount of DAI into 3pool then LP tokens from pool to LiquidityGauge.

+To convert CRV tokens minted from gauge Uniswap is used.

 In this project Hardhat is used.